Derek Grant (ice hockey, born 1990)

-Derek Grant (born April 20, 1990) is a Canadian professional ice hockey center currently playing for the Anaheim Ducks in the National Hockey League (NHL).
+Derek Grant (born April 20, 1990) is a Canadian professional ice hockey center for ZSC Lions of the National League (NL).

 After being drafted in the 4th round (119th overall) of the 2008 NHL Entry Draft by the Ottawa Senators, Grant played with the NCAA Division I collegiate ice hockey with the Michigan State Spartans men's ice hockey team from 2009 to 2011.
 During this time, he earned numerous CCHA honors including being an Honorable Mention for the CCHA All-Rookie Team.
 Following his sophomore season, Grant joined the Senators organization and was assigned to their American Hockey League affiliate, the Binghamton Senators, to finish out the 2010–11 season.
 During this time, he helped the Senators in their 2011 Calder Cup playoffs push and won a Calder Cup.

 Early life

 Grant was born on April 20, 1990, in Abbotsford, British Columbia, Canada to parents Debi and Dean Grant.